-Heat pump grants are issued by the government to help homeowners afford the upfront costs of low-carbon heating systems, and can make a big difference to those looking to switch to renewable energy.
+Heat pump grants are available across the UK to help homeowners afford the upfront costs of installation and can make a big difference to those looking to switch to renewable energy.

 Heat pumps and other low-carbon heating systems such as biomass boilers and solar thermal panels can help to lower long-term energy bills, compared with natural gas boilers, but they tend to cost more to install.

 This is why the government announced the forthcoming Boiler Upgrade Scheme this month, which will provide eligible homeowners with grants up to £6,000 for heat pumps.

 Most homeowners will be eligible for at least one type of heat pump grant.
 Financial assistance in the form of grants and loans can therefore help homeowners make the switch, lower their carbon emissions, and it also helps the government in its push towards net zero emissions by 2050.